ovh/docs/pages/web/domains/dns_zone_edit/guide.en-gb.md

 #### Delete a DNS record.

-To modify a DNS record, click the `...`{.action} icon in the table in the row of the record you want to edit in the `DNS zone`{.action} tab.
+To delete a DNS record, click the `...`{.action} icon in the table in the row of the record you want to edit in the `DNS zone`{.action} tab.
 Then click `Delete record`{.action}, and follow the steps that open.

 You can delete several entries at once by ticking them on the left-hand side of the table, then clicking the `Delete`{.action} button.